 You are no longer a living being.
 You have become a pattern.

 You have become a metaprogram or, even worse, a meta-type.
-Instead of controlling your metaprograms and meta-types (as they are not evil in essence, but can become so in use), they have ended up controlling you.
-These are the mind-lines according to which the digital people live, but to which they never consciously subscribe, invite, add or follow.
+However, instead of controlling your metaprograms and meta-types (as they are not evil in essence, but can become so in use), they have ended up controlling you.
+These are the mind-lines according to which digital people live but to which they never consciously subscribe, invite, add or follow.

-If you have enjoyed this article, you will also enjoy the rest of the articles inspired by Mircea Eliade [en, blog].
+If you have enjoyed this article, you will also enjoy the other articles inspired by Mircea Eliade [en, blog].